lewagon/dotfiles/00-Setup/TEACHERS.md

 - There will be a **reboot** group for those who want to have a second pass on the fundamentals

 #### Wednesday (Week 2) -> Wednesday (Week 3)
-- When your program grows, you won't keep 2000 lines in 1 or 2 files, you'll need to **organize** your code
+- When your program grows, you won't keep 2000 in one big file, it's impossible to maintain.
+- Instead, you'll need to **organize** your code and split it in different files
-- Software architecture
+- That's what Software architecture is
 - Also very hard, you'll build entire software in two days, still in the terminal, **hang on :)**

 _Database_